coderkol95/hr_analytics/To Do.md

     - When Req ID is selected the job desc speficif to that req_id must appear in the text box
     - Better candidate filter and scoring
     - Remove pinecone and use any inhouse DB
+5. General:
+    - After every save , there should be one pop up indicating that save to the user.